Two women, one motorhome, and the open road – what could possibly go wrong?

 Serene views, craft beers, seaside cafés, and a warm sense of community are the enduring memories from my Canadian road trip along Highway 101, an area known affectionately as the Sunshine Coast of Canada.

-With my friend Sara and I flew into Vancouver, one of my favourite cities in the world.
+My friend Sara and I flew into Vancouver, one of my favourite cities in the world.
 Having spent a day exploring, we caught a taxi to the Cruise Canada RV rental centre, feeling a mixture of nervousness and excitement.
 A 10 feet wide, 12 feet high and 25 feet long recreational vehicle (or motorhome, as we call them here in the UK) was to be our home for the next couple of weeks.
 Having never experienced anything remotely like this before, there seemed an overwhelming amount to remember.
 Water connection.
 Electrical hook up.
 When to turn off the propane.
 Water pump.
 Sewage hose.
 Holding tank valves.
 Black water.
 Grey water.
 And what on Earth is a shoreline?

 The Cruise Canada team, however, soon put us at our ease, and before we knew it we were off on a great adventure that would take us along the Sunshine Coast of British Columbia and around Vancouver Island, before a second team would continue the journey across Canada.
 Four teams in all would journey from the west coast, via the Rockies, to Calgary, and then on to Toronto before ending the #exploreCanada road trip in Montreal on the east coast.